-

 Assignment:

-- Detailed assignment requirements and expectations for both readings are outlined on the AP Lang Summer Reading Assignment doc linked on the MHS English department website HERE
+Detailed assignment requirements and expectations for the reading are outlined on the AP Literature & Composition Summer Reading Assignment doc linked HERE

 Assignment:

-Detailed assignment requirements and expectations are outlined on the AP Lit Summer Reading Assignment doc HERE
+Detailed assignment requirements and expectations for both readings are outlined on the AP Language & Composition Summer Reading Assignment doc linked HERE12th Grade College Prep AND Honors